anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 In the event the President is a franchise holder, the Rules and Competition Committee may levy any and all appropriate fines for infractions of this Constitution and By-Laws by his franchise.

 ### Outside Leagues
-Teams may not play in leagues outside of the CMBA, unless that league has a formal agreement with the CMBA that its playing schedule does not conflict with regularly scheduled CMBA games or playoffs.
+Teams may not play in leagues outside of the League, unless that league has a formal agreement with the League that its playing schedule does not conflict with regularly scheduled League games or playoffs.

 ## Officer Duties
-As defined in [Officers](#officers), the officers of the Association are the President, Treasurer, Rules and Competition Committee member.
+As defined in [Officers](#officers), the officers of the League are the President, Treasurer, Rules and Competition Committee member.

 ### President
 The duties and powers of the President are as follows:

 1. Shall serve a life term or until voluntary relinquishment of the office.
 1. Preside over all League meetings.
-1. Official spokesman to news media and others whenever the Association’s point of view is needed.
+1. Official spokesman to news media and others whenever the League’s point of view is needed.
 1. Call all regular and Rules and Competition Committee meetings and assign the date and place thereof.
 1. Appoint persons to positions as he deems necessary or until elections are held.
 1. Assess fines and punishments as he deems necessary with just cause.
-1. Calculate the Association’s budget.
+1. Calculate the League’s budget.
 1. Gather all information regarding protests.
 1. Maintain a league website to keep managers and players apprised of the state of the league.
 1. Judge and take action on all circumstances not covered in the Constitution and By-Laws in good faith and furtherance of the stated goals and principles of the league.